Bastián Roco

-Bastián Alejandro Roco González (born 24 October 2003) is a Chilean professional footballer who plays as a centre-back for Chilean Primera División side Huachipato.
+Bastián Alejandro Roco González (born 24 October 2003) is a Chilean professional footballer who plays as a centre-back for Chilean Primera División side Unión Española.

 Club career

 A product of Unión San Felipe youth team, Roco was a substitute in the Primera B match against Deportes La Serena on 2 June 2019, at the age of 15.
 In 2020, he was in a brief trial step with Estudiantes de La Plata.

-On second half 2020, he was transferred to Huachipato youth system, making his professional debut in the 2021 Copa Chile match against San Antonio Unido on 23 June 2021.
+In second half of 2020, he was transferred to Huachipato youth system, making his professional debut in the 2021 Copa Chile match against San Antonio Unido on 23 June 2021.
+He left Huachipato in December 2023, then the Chilean champions.

+In 2024, he joined Unión Española.

 International career

-Roco took part of the Chile U15 squad at the UEFA U-16 Development Tournament in Finland on April 2019.
+Roco was part of the Chile U15 squad at the UEFA U-16 Development Tournament in Finland in April 2019.
 In December 2021, he represented Chile U20 at the friendly tournament Rául Coloma Rivas, playing the three matches.
 In July 2022, he made two appearances for Chile U20 against Peru U20.